The following is a comprehensive guide on how to highlight and remove duplicates in Google Sheets.

 Here’s another pitfall to watch out for.
 Google Sheets can fail to highlight duplicates due to extra space characters.

 This is when there are extra spaces — trailing or leading spaces — around the text in one cell but not in another.
-These extra spaces within the cells can result in missed duplicates, since Sheets searches for an exact match.
+This can result in missed duplicates, since Google Sheets searches for an exact match.

 You can remove extra spaces in your cells by using the TRIM or CLEAN functions in Google Sheets.